 Then, as if it were frosting on a cake, sprinkle the keywords in as a bonus to increase your organic rankings.
 Finally, you’ll establish a reputation as a knowledgeable resource, which will assist you in enhancing your SERP rankings.

-Rank Math’s Content AI helps you create SEO-friendly content and ensures that your content is worthy for the search engines.
+Rank Math’s Content AI helps you create SEO-friendly content and ensures that your content is worthy for search engines.

-Keep in mind that creating high-quality content entices people’s attention and encourages them to share, thereby increasing the traffic to your site.
+Keep in mind that creating high-quality content entices people’s attention and encourages them to share, thereby increasing traffic to your site.
 Good content has the best potential of going viral, and Google’s ranking algorithm greatly promotes viral content.